-Software testing teams today incorporate automation test platforms that speed up entire processes in the software development lifecycle (SDLC).
-These automation test platforms utilise parallel testing techniques that help alleviate bottlenecks by essentially halving test execution times and enabling software testing teams to locate and fix bugs early.
+Software testing teams use automation test platforms, that speed up testing processes in the software development lifecycle (SDLC).
+These automation test platforms utilize parallel testing techniques that help alleviate bottlenecks, by halving test execution times and enabling software testing teams to locate and fix bugs early.

-By utilising special software tools and solutions, we can speed up the execution of tests.
-The best part is that all of this does not require any intervention on the QA technician’s behalf.
-This especially gets rid of the need for any repetitive, redundant and unskilled tasks.
-This is true for regression testing as well, where testers can expect a 15% increase in efficiency and time savings.
+With special software tools and solutions, you can speed up the execution of tests.
+This process does not require any intervention on the QA technician’s behalf, thus saving time, energy and resources.
+This applies to regression testing as well, where testers can expect a 15% increase in efficiency and time savings.

 Methods to speed up automation testing

-Despite the host of advantages it brings, automated testing still relies on a certain level of proficiency to work.
-This is basically to write scripts as well as to maintain any data files.
-You can achieve faster testing by refining your current automation strategy and by adjusting your current processes.
+Despite the host of advantages it brings, automation testing still relies on a certain level of proficiency to work.
+This includes writing scripts, as well as maintaining data files.
+You can test faster by refining your current automation strategy and adjusting your current processes.

 Not everything needs automation

-It’s understood that automating your tests can help you speed up things quite considerably.
-But automating the wrong type of test cases can have the opposite effect.
-And besides, most software testing companies still indulge in manual testing.
-Knowing when to apply automation and when to stick to manual testing is important.
-You can read all about it here.
+As discussed, automating your tests can help you speed up tasks considerably.
+However, automating the wrong type of test cases can have the opposite impact.
+Most software testing companies still use manual testing.
+It is important to know when to apply automation and when to stick to manual testing.
+You can read further about it here.

 Reduce regression rates

 Regression tests should ideally be automated.
-Programmer expectations can differ greatly from the customers, so it is important to check unit tests and their expected results.
-By doing so, you will cut down on any communication barriers in these service tests that may exist between testers and creators and create a more robust interface check.
+Programmer expectations can differ greatly from those of the customers, so it is important to check unit tests and their expected results.
+By doing so, you will cut down on any communication barriers that exist between testers in these service tests, and also create a more robust interface check.

-Alongside knowing what needs automating, development teams must also know how far the automation should go.
+Alongside knowing what needs automating, development teams should also know how far the automation should go.
 Automating code that seldom breaks but often changes will create high-maintenance efforts and slow down your QA.